Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/instructions.md

 - Review: Ready for review
 - Complete: Post ready for publication

-**description**: should be a one sentence summary of the case study
+**description**: should be a one sentence summary/takaways of the case study.
+Will serve the page description in metadata and may appear in other areas of the site where the case studies are listed or indexed.

 **city**: Should be the city name